Rhynco297/PBfB2016_Project/scripts/README.txt

 Step 2: Execute MVB.sh -> This will automatically also run Reorganize.py and create a reorganized csv file Step 3: Execute Graphs.R (By typing: RScript Graphs.R) Step 4: The graph is automatically saved in the working directory

+>> CALCULATING WEEK VALUES <<
+Shows normal worked hours and overtime for specified week without creating a graph

+Step 1: As above
+Step 2: As above
+Step 3: Execute week.sh
+Step 4: Read values from the screen